StilSec/postit/README.md

 ## Welcome to PostIt

 Good day!
 The given application is a simple blog website where users can create, update, delete, and comment on blog posts.
-To have the application work on your device, please run the following codes below:
+To have the application work on your device, please run the following codes below.
+Please note that to access the database, the [docker tool](https://www.docker.com/products/docker-desktop/) is required.

 ```terminal
 cp .env.example .env